John Mearsheimer: Rise and containment of China

-Mearsheimer asserts that China's rise will not be peaceful and that the US will seek to contain China and to prevent it from achieving regional hegemony.
+Mearsheimer asserts that China's rise will not be peaceful, and that the US will seek to contain China and to prevent it from achieving regional hegemony.
 Mearsheimer argues that although containing China militarily is possible, economic containment of China is not.
-Mearsheimer believes that China will attempt to dominate the Indo-Pacific region just as the U.S. set out to dominate the Western Hemisphere.
+Mearsheimer believes that China will attempt to dominate the Indo-Pacific region just as the US set out to dominate the Western Hemisphere.
 China's goal will be to gain a position of military superiority over its neighbors, which it sees as potentially dangerous threats.
-Additionally, he maintains that the U.S. will attempt to form a balancing coalition that consists primarily of India, Japan, the Philippines, South Korea, Vietnam, and Indonesia to counter the growing strength and power projection capabilities of China.
+Additionally, he states that the US will attempt to form a balancing coalition that consists primarily of India, Japan, the Philippines, South Korea, Vietnam, and Indonesia to counter the growing strength and power projection capabilities of China.

 Mearsheimer presented a fuller statement of his views on China's rise in his 2014 updated edition of The Tragedy of Great Power Politics, arguing that "if China continues its striking economic growth over the next few decades, it is likely to act in accordance with the logic of offensive realism....
 Specifically, it will try to dominate Asia the way the United States dominates the Western Hemisphere."
-In accordance with the theory's structural logic, China will pursue regional hegemony not because its domestic politics or ideology inclines it toward aggression but because "domination offers the best way to survive under international anarchy" (p.
-368).
-Mearsheimer stressed that China was simply following America's example in that regard:These ambitious goals make good strategic sense for China (although this is not to say China will necessarily be able to achieve them).
+In accordance with the theory's structural logic, China will pursue regional hegemony not because its domestic politics or ideology inclines it toward aggression but because "domination offers the best way to survive under international anarchy".
+Mearsheimer stressed that China was simply following America's example in that regard:

+These ambitious goals make good strategic sense for China (although this is not to say China will necessarily be able to achieve them).
 Beijing should want a militarily weak and isolated India, Japan, and Russia as its neighbors, just as the United States prefers a militarily weak Canada and Mexico on its borders.
 What state in its right mind would want other powerful countries located in its region?
 All Chinese surely remember what happened over the last century when Japan was powerful and China was weak....
 [They also] surely remember what happened in the hundred years between the First Opium War (1832–42) and the end of World War II (1945), when the United States and the European great powers took advantage of a weak China and not only violated its sovereignty but also imposed unfair treaties on it and exploited it economically.
 Why should we expect China to act differently than the United States?
 Are the Chinese more principled than we are?
 More ethical?
 Are they less nationalistic?
 Less concerned about their survival?
-They are none of these things, of course, which is why China is likely to follow basic realist logic and attempt to become a regional hegemon in Asia (pp. 374-375).
+They are none of these things, of course, which is why China is likely to follow basic realist logic and attempt to become a regional hegemon in Asia.